 Different Beads, Different Looks

 One of the fascinating things about beading is that just by changing the beads you can make a project look completely different.
-Take the Triple Quatrefoil by Tina Koyama, one of the featured projects in our latest free ebook, Right Angle Weave: Beading Daily Presents 5 Free Beadweaving Patterns.
+Take the Triple Quatrefoil by Tina Koyama, one of the featured projects in our latest free right-angle weave ebook, Right Angle Weave: Beading Daily Presents 5 Free Beadweaving Patterns.
 In her original version, Tina used a base of 4mm fire-polished rounds with size 10, 11, and 13 Czech charlottes for the edging and embellishment.
 I loved her fun, summery version, but I didn't have any beads like that in my stash and I didn't want to wait until I had time to shop.

 I challenged myself to make my own version using similarly-sized beads.
 When I switch out materials, I prefer to stick close to the original bead sizes if possible, so that the finished size will be the same.
 It also makes shopping easier, since the quantities needed will be similar, too.

 My right-angle weave sample with its 4mm teal glass pearls and size 11 copper and silver seed beads feels more formal than Tina's bright bracelet.
 I also skipped the picots in my version.
 Now I'll just need to decide if I want to shop for the 150+ additional pearls I'll need to make the bracelet.
 I'm tempted to make a simple peyote or square-stitched bail with size 15 copper seed beads.
 Then I could slide it on a silver chain and wear it as a pendant this weekend.
 What do you think?